 - ACCESS will focus on strengthening financial sustainability required for quality services in both sectors.
 The program will align with the RGC's PFM reform measures, such as improving the budget system under the PFMRP.29 ACCESS will support MOWA and MOSVY (target ministries) to improve their budget processes to realise increased budgets (from a growing Cambodian economy) and to more effectively deliver their mandates.
 ACCESS expects to work in concert with the Ministry of Economy and Finance (MEF).
 Gender responsive budgeting approaches will also be supported. - ACCESS will seek to strengthen service delivery links between the RGC, NGOs and multilateral agencies at national and subnational levels, including supporting the RGC target ministries' leadership of service delivery.
 A competitive investment mechanism (CIM)30 and sector-specific joint-planning will provide opportunities for this.
 ACCESS funding criteria are also expected to contain cross-cutting requirements that RGC subnational investment plans contain social inclusion activities (i.e. for persons with disabilities) and activities supporting women affected by GBV.
 Australia remains committed to ongoing support to service delivery in both disability and GBV sectors. - ACCESS will increasingly focus its support in the disabilities sector on strengthening economic inclusion for persons with disabilities, including stronger links between rehabilitation services and economic inclusion.
-Significantly, ACCESS will support the establishment of employment services for persons with disabilities, building on successful local and international models. - ACCESS will be able to make valuable contributions to the SPPF objectives, including strengthening vocational training programs for persons with disabilities, policy contributions to social security schemes (promotion of the welfare of persons with disabilities), and policy contributions to integration of all social security operators, including the Persons with Disabilities Foundation (PWDF). - > Due to the consolidation of the GBV sector and disability sector, ACCESS will be in the position to pay special attention to services supporting women with disabilities that experience GBV and other women who developed psychosocial illnesses due to violence.
+Significantly, ACCESS will support the establishment of employment services for persons with disabilities, building on successful local and international models. - ACCESS will be able to make valuable contributions to the SPPF objectives, including strengthening vocational training programs for persons with disabilities, policy contributions to social security schemes (promotion of the welfare of persons with disabilities), and policy contributions to integration of all social security operators, including the Persons with Disabilities Foundation (PWDF). - Due to the consolidation of the GBV sector and disability sector, ACCESS will be in the position to pay special attention to services supporting women with disabilities that experience GBV and other women who developed psychosocial illnesses due to violence.
 A combination of the second End of Program Outcome GBV and disability workstreams will provide relevant quality services (see below).
-A draft Program Logic Model for ACCESS is set out in Annex 3.
-The proposed goal and outcomes are summarised in the table below, and descriptions of ACCESS' end of program outcomes (EOPOs) and intermediate outcomes (IOs) follow.